-- Compliance - operate
+- Compliance

-Direct and Indirect Tax Operational Risk,
+- Credit Risk

+- Insurance Risk

-Insurance Risk Market Risk
+- Market Risk

 - Interest risk rate

-Funding and
+- Funding and

 GOVERNANCE

 "To be cognizant of our responsibilities towards environment and society while maintaining high governance standards to protect stakeholder interests" We are committed to adopt the best governance practices and adhere to them in the true spirit, to foster and sustain a culture that demonstrates the highest standard of ethical and responsible business conduct.
 We strongly believe in the ethos of transparency and accountability.
 With every policy, procedure, and action, we aim to deliver on our promise of accountability along with delivering greater value to all our stakeholders.
 Our policies are available on our website.